Close Menu

 So Should You Buy It?

-If you’re looking for a versatile launch monitor that you can use both indoors and outdoors, have the space required for it (16 feet), and don’t want to pay for a subscription?
-Then I think there’s a serious case to make for buying this.
+If you’re looking for a versatile launch monitor that you can use both indoors and outdoors, have the space required for it (16 feet total), and don’t want to pay for a subscription, then I think there’s a serious case to make for buying this.

-But if you want something that will only be for indoor use, don’t like the fact that setup takes a little bit longer to get correct than other devices, or need club path data – then there are other options that will likely be a better fit.
+But if you want something that will only be for indoor use and you’re working with tight space constraints, then there are other options that will likely be a better fit.

 FlightScope Mevo Gen 2